Koatty/koatty_container/docs/api/koatty_container.container.saveclassmetadata.md

 ## Container.saveClassMetadata() method

-save meta data to class or property
+Save class metadata to the container.

 **Signature:**